Skip to Content

 Painting your models for Warhammer 40,000 is specifically fun because many factions and regiments in the game have their own lore and heraldry tied to different color schemes, so that your painting helps you tell the story of your army.

-Just know that the painting side is a hobby that can take a lot of your time, but it for some it is also the most fun aspect of the game.
+Just know that the painting side of Warhammer is a hobby that can take a lot of your time, but for some, it is also the most fun aspect of the game.

 Getting the rules for Warhammer 40k

-Warhammer 40K can be a pretty expensive hobby, but luckily, the basic rules are free and can be downloaded on the Warhammer 40,000 website here.
+Warhammer 40K can be a pretty expensive hobby, but luckily, the core rules are free and can be downloaded on the Warhammer 40,000 website here.

-2. A Codex for your army is also necessary if you want to know any rules for your army that go beyond just the datasheet of each individual unit.
+If you are unfamiliar with what a Codex is, a Codex for your army is also necessary if you want to know any rules for your army that go beyond the information presented in the indexes.
 A codex contains the lore for one specific army (such as the Space Marines), as well as datasheets for the units that army can field, its special abilities, equipment, psychic powers and command abilities.
-Our army overview article goes into more detail about each army that has a codex (as well as a few that don’t) and can help you choose which army to play.
+A Codex also has a selection of different detachment rules that allow you to customise the way your armies play.

 If you want to know what armies you can play in 40k, we can an updated list of all 40k armies here.

-The rulebook and a codex for your army is really something that will enhance your experience of the game.
-If you someone else teaching you the rules, you can maybe skip buying it and borrow their book for a few days.
+The core rules and a codex for your army is really something that will enhance your experience of the game.
+If someone else teaching you the rules for a certain faction, you can maybe skip buying it and borrow their book for a few days but purchasing your own is invaluable for quick references and long term planning for your army collection.
 On top of these two books, there are a ton of campaign books available for the game, but you don’t need any of those to get started (in fact they might confuse you a lot).

 A tape measure